lukasproust/react-graphql-firebase-start-kit/README.md

 ### In progress

-- Move all JS files to Typescript
+- Fix all lint / TS errors
-- Update Dependencies
+- Add some empty page to add some Router exemple

 ### Todo list